asam-ev/qc-framework/INSTALL.md

 They are in release page in the Assets section, with the name `qc-framework-executables-windows-2022.zip`

-Binaries are tested on windows 2022, with Visual Studio 17 2022 installed.
+Binaries are tested on windows 2022.

 ### Options